-Trading in the Company's securities during any prohibited period will only be permitted if the trading is an Acceptable Dealing described in clause 3.4 or in other exceptional circumstances.
-Any employee or key management person seeking to trade during any prohibited period due to exceptional circumstances must provide all relevant information to the Company Secretary, demonstrating that they have an exceptional circumstance and that trading of the Company's securities is the only reasonable course of action available.
+Trading in the Company's securities during any prohibited period will only be permitted in exceptional circumstances.
+Any employee or key management person seeking an exception to trade during any prohibited period must provide all relevant information to the Company Secretary demonstrating that that key management person has an exceptional circumstance and that trading of the Company's securities is the only reasonable course of action available.

-The Company Secretary must consult with the Chairman and provide a written response to the relevant employee or key management person within seven (7) days of receiving all information required by the Company Secretary, which response must specify whether the employee or key management person is permitted to trade that person's securities.
+The Company Secretary must consult with the Chairman and provide a written response to the relevant employee or key management person within 7 days of receiving all information required by the Company Secretary, which response must specify whether the employee or key management person is permitted to trade that person's securities.

-For the purposes of this clause 4.2, an exceptional circumstance will include:
+For the purposes of this clause 3.2, an exceptional circumstance will include:

-- (a) severe financial hardship, including: - a tax liability where the relevant employee or key management person has no other means of satisfying the liability, but does not include a tax liability relating to securities received under an employee incentive scheme;

-- (ii) a liability arising from a court order; - (b) a requirement arising from an enforceable undertaking, including without limitation, a family settlement to transfer or sell Company securities; - a legal or statutory requirement to transfer or dispose of the Company securities; or - (d) any other circumstance which has been deemed by the Chairman as an exceptional circumstance.
+- (a) severe financial hardship, including: - a tax liability where the relevant employee or key management person has no other means of satisfying the liability, but does not include a tax liability relating to securities received under an employee incentive scheme; - (ii) a liability arising from a court order; - (b) a requirement arising from an enforceable undertaking, including without limitation, a family settlement to transfer or sell Company securities; - a legal or statutory requirement to transfer or dispose of the Company securities; - (d) any other circumstance which has been deemed by the Chairman as an exceptional circumstance.